berendeirazvan/task_manager/README.md

 --- task manager like project ---

+This application collects CPU, memory and open handles/file descriptors information after a user determined interval and stores the collected information into a .csv file.

 The script starts a process determined by the user by entering the full path.
 After that, the user is prompted to enter the interval in seconds